 Making Candy in a Humid Climate

-Want to make candy, but live in a humid climate?
-We've got some advice to help you out!
+Want to make candy but live in a humid climate?
+We've got advice to help prevent the weather from interfering.

 Upload your photo here.

 Tips for Making Candy

 Humidity is the enemy of candy makers.
 The perfect candy-making climate has a relative humidity of less than 35 percent.
 But if you live in an area that's hardly ever that dry, you can always use your air conditioner or a dehumidifier for about a day or so before making candy.